mrpatrick030/Creditas-Rootstock/README.md

 ### Creditas Decentralised Chat System
 ![File](https://ipfs.filebase.io/ipfs/QmPDo5MNVevQhj51JdUh7QwYLMLyW7QjWczqmwBS24XD7G)
 For effective communication between borrowers and lenders, Creditas users are able to chat using this chat system.
+Only the lender and borrower of a particular loan can chat using this chat system.
 Please do not send funds to lender or borrower directly.
 The dApp handles all of that.

 ### Creditas Token (ULT)
 The Creditas token (ULT) is the native token of Creditas and is used as a collateral for lending.
 Other tokens available as collaterals currently are USDT and DAI.